 4. Rothbury and Cragside

-Rothbury is a pretty, traditional market town, about 8 miles away from Drakestone Cottage in Harbottle, and has shops, cafes, pubs and amenities including a visitor information centre.
+Rothbury is a pretty, traditional market town with shops, cafes, pubs and amenities including a visitor information centre.

 5. Hadrian’s Wall Country, its Forts and Museums

 Hadrian’s Wall is a World Heritage Site and was once the edge of the Roman Empire!
-There is a lot to see and you could easily spend a week walking along sections of the wall and visiting its sites and museums.
-We have tried to provide some ideas for ‘Hadrian’s Wall in a Day’ by highlighting the most interesting parts (in our opinion).
+There is a lot to see and you could easily spend a week walking along sections of the wall and visiting its forts and museums.
+We have tried to provide some ideas for ‘Hadrian’s Wall in a Day’ by highlighting the most interesting parts (in our opinion!).

 Start off at the Roman Army Museum first thing in the morning (CA8 7JB).
 It’s a fairly small, interactive and modern museum where you can experience life as a soldier on Hadrian’s Wall, and starting off by watching its 3D film really does put the rest of the wall and its history into context.
 There is a cafe and gift shop in the museum as well.